 Hence the idol which presides over the temple is also in the form of an old man.
 It is also believed that Vridha Badri had been the place where the idol formed by Vishwakarma was enshrined and worshipped before Badrinath was named as one of the Chardham.
 This is also the only temple among the Panch Badri which remains open to pilgrimage throughout the year.

 Adi Badri is located near Chulakot, 17 km from Karnaprayag.
 This temple is where the Vishnu devotees offered prayers during the winter season when Badrinath became unavailable.
-Adi Badri is a temple complex that famed Adi Shankaracharya also believed to have founded.
+Adi Badri is a temple complex where the famed Adi Shankaracharya is also believed to have been founded.
 The complex’s main temple is dedicated to Lord Vishnu who is installed on an elevated platform with a small pyramidal-shaped enclosure.

 3. Panch Kedar